d48/mytestimony/README.md

 ## Todo
-- Create Minimum Viable Product (MVP) list in wiki table
-  * determine with checkmarks what are critical pieces needed for launch
-  * determine what is Phase 2
 - Start rolling out mocha tests
   * hook in zombie.js or phantom.js to mock in DOM
 - Integrate `jsdoc3` lib and throw in `doc` directory.
 To build on every post-commit or set up watch on changes to .js file